Amos Chauncey Harrison Norcott & Ada Mary Gardiner

 Mr. Amos Chauncey Harrison Norcott, who died in a private hospital yesterday after a short illness, was a former secretary of the Melbourne Football Club, and was a nephew of the "father" of the game, Mr. H. C. A. Harrison.
 He took a great interest in the performances of the team and was a frequent visitor to the rooms until this season.
 Formerly in the stores branch of the Victorian Railways, Mr. Norcott retired when aged 65 years and then became house manager of Hyotts picture theatre in Bourke street.
 He occupied that position until a year ago.
 He was the foundation secretary of the Old Scotch Collegians' Club.
 Mr. Norcott, who was aged 75 years, leaves a widow and a daughter.
 The funeral will leave Sleight's Chapel at 11 o'clock on Saturday morning for the Boroondara Cemetery.

-NOEL (Ida Norcott). - On the 18th September, at Bethesda private hospital, the wife of Guy W. B. Noel, of Black Rock - a daughter (Betty Libra).
-She ended up marrying my Berliner (see newspaper for details).
+- Betty Libra Noel, b.
+18 Sep 1915. birth notice: NOEL (Ida Norcott). - On the 18th September, at Bethesda private hospital, the wife of Guy W. B. Noel, of Black Rock - a daughter (Betty Libra). - published in the Argus Newspaper, Saturday 9 October 1915.